lamdbui/udacity-build-it-bigger/README.md

 * Progress spinner shown when a joke is being fetched from the GCE and cleared when finished

 ### Unit Tests
-* Gradle task that launches a GCE local development server and runs basic tests (UI, libraries, and main app)
+* Available automated Gradle task that launches a GCE local development server and runs basic tests (UI, libraries, and main app)
-* Available in: app:other:runTests
+* Located at: app:other:runTests